ggonzaloo10/ggonzaloo10/README.md

-#### Hi there 👋 I'm an Industrial Designer who would like to put into practice my new knowledge about Web & UX design and be part of a multicultural team in order to develop myself professional and personally.
+#### Hi there 👋 I'm an Industrial/Graphic/Web designer who would like to put into practice my new knowledge about Web & UX design and be part of a multicultural team in order to develop myself professional and personally.